Environment Setup - NUnit Tutorial

 Configure Project with NUnit assemblies

-We always creates separate project when creating project for NUnit.
-According to naming conventions test project name should be [Project Under Test].[Tests].
-For example, if we are testing the project name "CustomerOrderService" then test project name should be "CustomerOrderService.Tests".
+We always create separate projects when creating projects for NUnit.
+According to naming conventions, the test project name should be [Project Under Test].[Tests].
+For example, if we are testing the project name “CustomerOrderService,” then the test project name should be “CustomerOrderService.Tests.”.

 - Visual Studio -> New Project -> Class Library -> Name: CustomerOrderService

 Now we have two projects in our solution.
-In CustomerOrderService project, we write code for business logic and in second project CustomerOrderService.Tests we write test cases for CustomerOrderService project.
+In the CustomerOrderService project, we write code for business logic, and in the second project, CustomerOrderService,.
+Tests: We write test cases for the CustomerOrderService project.

 Our next step is to add Nunit assemblies.

-- In NuGet search box, Choose Browse tab and type Nunit in search textbox.
+- In the NuGet search box, choose the Browse tab and type Nunit in the search textbox.

-- Choose NUnit and click on Install button.
+- Choose NUnit and click on the Install button.

 - NUnit assembly (nunit.framework) is added to our test project.

-- Add reference of our CustomerOrderService class library to test project.
+- Add a reference to our CustomerOrderService class library to the test project.

-- Choose add reference in test project -> Project - Solution tab -> Mark the checkbox before the CustomerOrderService -> Click on OK button.
+- Choose add reference in test project -> Project -> Solution tab -> Mark the checkbox before the CustomerOrderService button.
+Click on the OK button.

 Now our test project is configured with Nunit assemblies.
 Our next step is to add TestRunners to our solution.